Best Crypto Exchanges for Beginners

 Step 1: Determine Your Needs

-Before selecting an exchange, consider these factors:
+Before selecting an exchange, you should consider these factors:

 • Location: Ensure the exchange operates legally in your country